-Fsw is the switching frequency.
+F{sw} is the switching frequency.

-TON is the minimum on-time.
+T{ON} is the minimum on-time.

-Both parameters are found in the Electrical Characteristics table.
+Both values can be found in the Electrical Characteristics table.

-If the frequency adjust feature is used, that value should be used for $F{sw}$ .
-Nominal values should be used.
-The worst case is lowest output voltage, and highest switching frequency.
-If this input voltage is exceeded, the regulator will skip cycles, effectively lowering the switching frequency.
+The worst case occurs at the lowest output voltage.
+If the input voltage found in Equation 8 is exceeded, the regulator will skip cycles; thus, effectively lowering the switching frequency.
 The consequences of this are higher output voltage ripple and a degradation of the output voltage accuracy.